mmunozru/JobSearch_WebScraping_Python/README.md

 # Job-Search_Web-Scraping
-Pulls data directly from a website
+Pulls data directly from a website using the Python package BeautifulSoup.